cristina1203/netflix-clone/README.md

-# Netflix Homepage Clone using React
+# Netflix Homepage Clone using React and TMDB API